fanoframework/fanoframework.github.io/tutorials/creating-https-application/index.md

 $ fanocli --controller=Home --route=/
 ```
 ## Setup SSL certificate
-For our development  purpose we only need to use self-signed certificate.
+For our development purpose, we only need to use self-signed certificate.
 If you plan to have a publicly reachable server, you will need to ask a trusted third party, called *Certificate Authority*, to attest the certificate for you.

-We need to create private key.
+We need to create secret private key.
 We use OpenSSL to generate 1024 bit key.
 For our purpose, 1024 bit key is sufficient.

 ```
 $ openssl genrsa -out myhttps.key 1024